 Wildfire events have a few additional funding mechanisms that allow for resource management through the State of Colorado, Division of Fire Prevention and Control.
 These include the Emergency Fire Fund (EFF) and the Wildfire Emergency Response Fund (WERF) through the State of Colorado, as well as the Fire Management Assistance Grant through FEMA.
 For incidents meeting the requirements of any of these funds, the county will work directly with the Fire Management Officer from the Division of Fire Prevention and Control for resource management considerations.
-For resources that fall outside of the parameters set forth within these programs, incident managers and the EOC will follow the procedures set forth in this annex for local resource management (See the Methods of Reimbursement section for more detailed information about these programs).
+For resources that fall outside of the parameters set forth within these programs, incident management (See the Methods of Reimbursement section for more detailed information about these programs).